tmhglnd/mercury/docs/02-instrument.md

 ## fx

-Apply an effect to the sound of the instrument to shape your sounds timbre in many ways.
-The first argument is always the effectname.
+Apply an effect to the sound of the instrument to manipulate your sounds timbre in many ways.
+The first argument is always the `effectname`.
 The following arguments depend on the selected effect.
-See [FX Documentation](./04-fx.md#fx) for more details on individual effects.
+See [FX Documentation](./04-fx.md) for more details.

 **arguments**
 - {Name} -> the effect name